mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 3. Execute the command.
 This will require using the syscalls `fork`, `execvp`, and `wait`.
-(You can find a tutorial on using these systemcalls (written by previous cs100 students) in the [syscalls-tutorial.md](syscalls-tutorial.md) file located in this same directory.)
+(You can find a tutorial on using these systemcalls (written by previous cs100 students) in the [syscalls-tutorial.md](https://github.com/mikeizbicki/ucr-cs100/blob/cs100-2014fall/tutorials/syscalls/README.md) file located in [tutorials] (https://github.com/mikeizbicki/ucr-cs100/tree/cs100-2014fall/tutorials))

 4. You must have a special built in command of `exit` which exits your shell.